Knowledge-Aware Evolution for Task-Free Streaming Federated Continual Learning with Arbitrary Class Overlap: Conclusion

 \section{Conclusion}

-In this paper, we focus on FCL limitations in streaming scenarios lacking task identifiers and featuring category overlap between historical and new data.
-Then We propose streaming FCL where clients receive mutually exclusive data batches across FL rounds—each accessible solely during its corresponding round—posing three core challenges: knowledge confusion from category overlap without task identifiers; unknown, dynamically evolving client data heterogeneity; and real-time inference on all encountered categories after each FL round.
-To address these challenges, we introduce FedKACE with three mechanisms: First, an adaptive inference model switching mechanism determines the FL round to switch from the local to the global model by monitoring the rate of change of the discrepancy between the global model's average accuracy and average prediction probability for ground-truth categories on client buffers.
-Second, an adaptive gradient-balanced replay scheme adjusts buffer samples' loss weights based on the ratio of squared L2 norms of loss gradients from buffer samples to new data, balancing new knowledge acquisition and old knowledge retention.
-Third, a kernel spectral boundary buffer maintenance enhances knowledge retention in category overlap scenarios under storage constraints by selecting samples through a two-stage screening process that jointly optimizes for informativeness, decision boundary significance, and feature space dispersion.
-Experiments confirm FedKACE's superiority across heterogeneous settings with varying category overlap, with theoretically bounded regret.
+In this paper, we extend FCL to streaming scenarios lacking task identifiers and featuring arbitrary class overlap across data chunks, posing three core challenges: knowledge confusion between old and new data knowledge, unknown and dynamically evolving data heterogeneity among clients, and the need for real-time inference on all encountered classes.
+To address these challenges, we introduce FedKACE with three components: First, an adaptive mechanism monitors global model performance on the local buffer to determine when to switch the inference model from the local to the global one, improving client-side inference performance.
+Second, a responsive gradient-balanced replay scheme utilizes the ratio of the squared L2 gradient norms, achieving client-specific knowledge balance between acquisition and retention.
+Finally, a holistic buffer maintenance strategy employs two-stage screening process to jointly optimize buffer samples' informativeness, decision boundary significance, and feature space dispersion, enhancing knowledge retention under class overlap.
+Experiments across diverse scenarios and theoretical analysis demonstrate FedKACE's effectiveness.